Describing a Mentor

-Some people believe a good mentor is someone who listens to all aspects of your life, including personal matters, and sometimes that is the case but it’s important to know that your relationship with the right mentor may take more than just an initial phone call to understand.
+Some people believe a good mentor is someone who listens to all aspects of your life, including personal matters.
+Sometimes this may be so, sometimes not; whichever way, it’s important to know that your relationship with the right mentor may take more than just an initial phone call to understand.
 In the end the right mentor for you is your decision to make.

 It doesn’t matter how old you are, nor how experienced you are – everyone needs a mentor – even Sir Richard Branson!